Breaking Down Home Warranties vs. Extended Warranties

 - Major appliances: Refrigerator, oven, dishwasher, washer, dryer, garbage disposal, built-in microwave, garage door opener

 Most plans also offer add-ons for pools, roofs, septic tanks, and more.
-You pay an annual (or monthly) premium plus a service fee of $75 to $150 per claim, and the warranty company assigns a technician from their network to handle the repair.
+You pay an annual (or monthly) premium plus a service fee averaging about $108 per claim (with most contracts landing between $75 and $150), and the warranty company assigns a technician from their network to handle the repair.

 Extended Warranty